brentgroves/repsys/development/status/weekly/current_status.md

 ## ToDo

+- Create Firewall rule for repsys Azure SQL db which include new Albion/Avilla public IP
 - Got SSL certificate from mssql server 2022 installed on r620 k8s.
 - Add certificate to trust store or lower default security level for OpenSSL installation.
 Could not get to work using odbc driver and pyodbc.
 - Prepare for Albion/Avilla Linamar Networking/VM changes